cobwebos/docs/articles/active-directory/hybrid/how-to-connect-install-prerequisites.md

 When using Azure AD Connect to deploy Active Directory Federation Services or the Web Application Proxy, check these requirements:

 * If the target server is domain joined, then ensure that Windows Remote Managed is enabled
-  * In an elevated PSH command window, use command `Enable-PSRemoting –force`
+  * In an elevated PowerShell command window, use command `Enable-PSRemoting –force`
 * If the target server is a non-domain joined WAP machine, then there are a couple of additional requirements
   * On the target machine (WAP machine):
     * Ensure the winrm (Windows Remote Management / WS-Management) service is running via the Services snap-in
-    * In an elevated PSH command window, use command `Enable-PSRemoting –force`
+    * In an elevated PowerShell command window, use command `Enable-PSRemoting –force`
   * On the machine on which the wizard is running (if the target machine is non-domain joined or untrusted domain):
-    * In an elevated PSH command window, use the command `Set-Item WSMan:\localhost\Client\TrustedHosts –Value <DMZServerFQDN> -Force –Concatenate`
+    * In an elevated PowerShell command window, use the command `Set-Item WSMan:\localhost\Client\TrustedHosts –Value <DMZServerFQDN> -Force –Concatenate`
     * In Server Manager:
       * add DMZ WAP host to machine pool (server manager -> Manage -> Add Servers...use DNS tab)
       * Server Manager All Servers tab: right click WAP server and choose Manage As..., enter local (not domain) creds for the WAP machine
-      * To validate remote PSH connectivity, in the Server Manager All Servers tab: right click WAP server and choose Windows PowerShell.
-A remote PSH session should open to ensure remote PowerShell sessions can be established.
+      * To validate remote PowerShell connectivity, in the Server Manager All Servers tab: right click WAP server and choose Windows PowerShell.
+A remote PowerShell session should open to ensure remote PowerShell sessions can be established.

-### SSL Certificate Requirements
+### TLS/SSL Certificate Requirements
-* It’s strongly recommended to use the same SSL certificate across all nodes of your AD FS farm and all Web Application proxy servers.
+* It’s strongly recommended to use the same TLS/SSL certificate across all nodes of your AD FS farm and all Web Application proxy servers.
 * The certificate must be an X509 certificate.
 * You can use a self-signed certificate on federation servers in a test lab environment.
 However, for a production environment, we recommend that you obtain the certificate from a public CA.
   * If using a certificate that is not publicly trusted, ensure that the certificate installed on each Web Application Proxy server is trusted on both the local server and on all federation servers